 Equity Awards.
-As discussed in our Compensation Discussion and Analysis above, the restricted unit awards under the 2004 Unit Plan, the 2008 Incentive Plan, the 2011 Incentive Plan, as well as, the equity incentive plans of Sunoco Logistics and Sunoco LP, generally require the continued employment of the recipient during the vesting period, provided however, the unvested awards will be accelerated in the event of the death or disability of the award recipient prior to the applicable vesting period being satisfied.
-In addition, in the event of a change in control of the partnership, all unvested awards granted under the 2004 Unit Plan, as well as awards granted in 2014 and 2015 under the 2008 Incentive Plan or the 2011 Incentive Plan, as applicable, and/or the equity incentive plans of Sunoco Logistics and Sunoco LP would be accelerated.
-For awards granted under the 2008 Incentive Plan or the equity incentive plans of Sunoco Logistics and Sunoco LP prior to December 2014, unless otherwise specified in the applicable award agreement, unvested awards may also become vested upon a change in control at the discretion of the applicable compensation committee.
-This discussion assumes a scenario in which the ETP Compensation Committee, the SXL Compensation Committee or the compensation committee of the general partner of Sunoco LP did not exercise their discretion to accelerate unvested awards in connection with a change in control.
+As discussed in the Compensation Discussion and Analysis above, the restricted unit awards under the 2008 Incentive Plan, the 2011 Incentive Plan, as well as, the Sunoco Logistics Plan and the Sunoco LP equity plan, generally require the continued employment of the recipient during the vesting period, provided however, unvested awards will be accelerated in the event of the death or disability of the award recipient prior to the applicable vesting period being satisfied.
+In addition, in the event of a change in control, all awards granted in 2014, 2015 and 2016 under the 2008 Incentive Plan or the 2011 Incentive Plan, as applicable, and/or the Sunoco Logistics Plan and the Sunoco LP equity plan would be accelerated.
+For awards granted under the 2008 Incentive Plan or the Sunoco Logistics Plan and the Sunoco LP equity plan prior to December 2014, unless otherwise specified in the applicable award agreement, unvested awards may also become vested upon a change in control at the discretion of the applicable compensation committee.
+This discussion assumes a scenario in which the ETP Compensation Committee, the Sunoco Logistics Compensation Committee or the compensation committee of the general partner of Sunoco LP did not exercise their discretion to accelerate unvested awards in connection with a change in control.

-The awards under the 2004 Plan, 2008 Incentive Plan, the 2011 Incentive Plan and the 2014 and 2015 awards under the Sunoco Logistics and Sunoco LP equity incentive plans all provide for acceleration of vesting in the event of the death or disability of the award recipient.
+The awards under the 2008 Incentive Plan, the 2011 Incentive Plan and the 2014, 2015 and 2016 awards under the Sunoco Logistics Plan and Sunoco LP equity incentive plan all provide for acceleration of vesting in the event of the death or disability of the award recipient.
 In addition, the ETP Compensation Committee has approved a retirement provision, which provides that employees with at least ten years of service with the general partner, who leave the general partner voluntarily due to retirement, are eligible for accelerated vesting of 40% of his or her award for named executive officers age 65 to 68, or 50% of his or her award for named executive officers over age 68.
-Under the assumption described above, none of the restricted units granted in December 2015 would vest upon a named executive officer's retirement because none of such officers met the age criteria for vesting at such time.
-The SXL Compensation Committee for 2015 included a provision in their award agreements which provided that an employee with at least ten years of service, who leaves employment voluntarily due to retirement, is eligible for accelerated vesting of 40 % of his or her award from age 65 to 68 or 50 % of his or her award over age 68.
+Under the assumption described above, none of the restricted units granted in December 2016 would vest upon a named executive officer's retirement because none of such officers met the age criteria for vesting at such time.
+For 2015 and 2016, the Sunoco Logistics Compensation Committee included a provision in their award agreements which provided that an employee with at least ten years of service, who leaves employment voluntarily due to retirement, is eligible for accelerated vesting of 40% of his or her award from age 65 to 68 or 50% of his or her award over age 68.

-In the event of death, the named executive officers participate in the life insurance plans offered to all of our employees (i.e., life insurance benefits equal to one and one-half times the named executive officer's annual base salary, up to a maximum of \$750,000 plus any supplemental life insurance elected and paid for by the named executive officer).
+In the event of death, the named executive officers participate in the life insurance plans offered to all employees (i.e., life insurance benefits equal to one and one-half times the named executive officer's annual base salary, up to a maximum of \$750,000 plus any supplemental life insurance elected and paid for by the named executive officer).

 Deferred Compensation Plans.
-As discussed in our Compensation Discussion and Analysis above, all amounts under the DC Plan and the ETP Deferred Compensation Plan for Former Sunoco Executives (other than discretionary credits) are immediately 100% vested.
-Upon a change in control (as defined in the DC Plan and/or the ETP Deferred Compensation Plan for Former Sunoco Executives), distributions from the respective plans would be made in accordance with the normal distribution provisions of the respective plan.
-A change in control is generally defined in the DC Plan and the ETP Deferred Compensation Plan for Former Sunoco Executives as any change in control event within the meaning of Treasury Regulation Section 1.409A-3(i)(5).
+As discussed in the Compensation Discussion and Analysis above, all amounts under the DC Plan and the Sunoco Logistics Plan (other than discretionary credits) are immediately 100% vested.
+Upon a change in control (as defined in the DC Plan and/or the Sunoco Logistics DC Plan), distributions from the respective plans would be made in accordance with the normal distribution provisions of the respective plan.
+A change in control is generally defined in the DC Plan and the Sunoco Logistics Plan as any change in control event within the meaning of Treasury Regulation Section 1.409A-3(i)(5).